(214) 390-7947 (Overseas Callers)

 What are the principal health risks for volunteers?

 Malaria, Dengue Fever, Chikungunya Virus, Zika, and Leptospirosis are prevalent diseases in Costa Rica.
-You must follow necessary medical measures to prevent these diseases.
-The tropical environment of Costa Rica has many health risks in general for volunteers to be aware of before their arrival in Costa Rica.
+You must follow the necessary medical measures to prevent these diseases.
+The tropical environment of Costa Rica has many health risks that volunteers should be aware of before their arrival in Costa Rica.
 From vaccinations to sun protection and snake bites, you must be wary of every potential threat to your well-being.

 For further readings: